Supporting Guidance: employer compliance: guidance by subject: Real Time Information (RTI): charging penalties for RTI inaccuracies

 The amendment to Paragraph 13 only allows you to issue a single notice of assessment for multiple penalties relating to multiple tax periods.
 You must still provide the employer with a full explanation of the penalties you are charging for each individual tax period.

-Where an employer corrects an inaccuracy on an FPS, EPS or EYU after notification that a compliance check will be carried out, the correction is not an ‘unprompted disclosure’ for penalty purposes as the employer would have had reason to believe that we would discover the inaccuracy.
+Where an employer corrects an inaccuracy on an FPS, EPS or EYU (EYU for 2019/20 and earlier) after notification that a compliance check will be carried out, the correction is not an ‘unprompted disclosure’ for penalty purposes as the employer would have had reason to believe that we would discover the inaccuracy.